East of England Aggregates Working Party (EEAWP)

 The East of England Aggregates Working Party (EEAWP) is one of a number of technical working groups throughout England that were originally established in the 1970s to collect data on the sales of aggregate minerals, the reserves of aggregates covered by valid planning permissions and the landbanks of reserves.
 These technical working groups were set up on a regional basis and covered a number of county areas.

 With the demise of the Regional Spatial Strategies regional planning no longer exists.
-However, the National Planning Policy Framework (NPPF), issued by the Government in March 2012, requires (paragraph 145) Mineral Planning Authorities to plan for a steady and adequate supply of aggregates and sets out a number of ways of achieving this.
+However, the National Planning Policy Framework (NPPF), revised by the Government in July 2018, requires (paragraph 207) Mineral Planning Authorities to plan for a steady and adequate supply of aggregates and sets out a number of ways of achieving this.
 It includes participating in the operation of an Aggregates Working Party and taking the advice of the party into account when preparing their Local Aggregate Assessment.

 The membership of EEAWP is drawn from the Mineral Planning Authorities in the former East of England Region: